 Correspondence to: Simon Schneider (simschne@uni-potsdam.de)

 Abstract.
-CCS (Carbon Capture and Storage) is an important issue that has played a major role in the agenda of scientists, researchers, and engineers.
-While the media representations of CCS in Germany from 2004 to 2014 showed significant characteristics of a medialization of the topic, this cannot be ascribed to science.
+CCS (Carbon Capture and Storage) is an important issue within the context of climate-change mitigation options; it has played a major role in the agendas of scientists, researchers, and engineers.
+While media representations of CCS in Germany from 2004 to 2014 demonstrated the significant medialization of the topic, this cannot be ascribed to science.
 Instead, CCS media coverage in Germany was dominated by other stakeholder groups.
-If Science will stay a pro-active element of science communication, new approaches for future science PR have be deduced to re-strengthen the role of science communication.
-Among these is the pursuit of a more differentiated understanding of target audiences and regional concerns.
-Science PR has to accept that the science itself is no longer the only stakeholder and actor within science communication.
+While CCS is linked to various industry sectors, such as cement and steel production, the German debate predominantly focused on the coal and energy branches.
+This study looks at the role of science and science PR within the German public debate by analysing the media coverage of CCS in daily newspapers from 2004 to 2014.
+If science is to remain proactive within science communication, new approaches for future science public relations (PR) have to be deduced to strengthen, once again, the role of science communication.
+Among these approaches, it is important to pursue a more differentiated understanding of target audiences and regional concerns.
+Science PR has to accept that science itself is no longer the only stakeholder and actor within science communication.

 1 Introduction

-Communication science scholars have debated the interdependencies between the media and public relation offices (Altmeppen, 2004; Raupp & Vogelgesang, 2009) in the realm of science communication.
-It has been openly discussed whether journalists have turned into Public Relatoions (PR) professionals or whether press offices at universities and research institutions have already taken issue management (Chase, 1977), agenda building (Cobb & Elder, 1997), and even journalistic tasks into their own hands (Schnedler 2011).
+Scholars of communication science have debated the interdependencies between the media and public-relation offices (Altmeppen, 2004; Raupp & Vogelgesang, 2009).
+It has been openly discussed whether journalists have turned into Public Relations (PR) professionals or whether press offices at universities and research institutions have already taken issue management (Chase, 1977), agenda-building (Cobb & Elder, 1997), and even journalistic tasks into their own hands (Schnedler, 2011).

-Particularly in the case of science journalism, which over the last decade has undergone fundamental changes due to budget and personnel cuts that have led to the closure of many science newspaper departments (Brumfiel, 2009), it can be observed that effective – and despite all doubts sometimes qualitatively valuable – public relations carried out by universities and research institutions has already spearheaded the media coverage of special areas of science.
-Studies concerning the complex interrelation of PR and journalism (Macnamara, 2014; Williams & Gajevic, 2013; Nelkin, 1995) have shown that PR-dominated science journalism is in fact a reality: “[…] many journalists are in effect retailing science and technology more than investigating it, identifying with their sources more than challenging them” (Nelkin, 1995, p.
+Particularly in the case of science journalism, which over the last decade has undergone fundamental changes due to budget and personnel cuts that have led to the closure of many science departments on newspapers (Brumfiel, 2009; Rögener & Wormer, 2017), it can be observed that effective – and despite all doubts sometimes qualitatively valuable – public relations carried out by universities and research institutions has already spearheaded the media coverage of special areas of science (Rögener & Wormer, 2017; Berg, 2018).
+Studies on the complex interrelation of PR and journalism (Macnamara, 2014; Williams & Gajevic, 2013; Nelkin, 1995) have shown that PR-dominated science journalism is in fact a reality: “many journalists are in effect retailing science and technology more than investigating it, identifying with their sources more than challenging them” (Nelkin, 1995, p.
 164).
-The level of influence is erratic; Reich, for example, has observed that “Studies have attempted to establish a bottom line for PR-originated input, ranging between 25 to 80 percent of news content” (Reich, 2010, p.
+The level of influence is inconsistent; Reich, for example, has observed that “studies have attempted to establish a bottom line for PR-originated input, ranging between 25 to 80 percent of news content” (Reich, 2010, p.
 799).
-This might be related to system-specific differences within the national media landscape as well as the diversity of scientific approaches in the relevant studies (Reich, 2010).
-Within this context, this study will focuse on CCS (Carbon Capture and Storage) technology.
-CCS provides valuable insights because of its complex nature that requires scientific interpretation (Schneider, 2006) to enable members of the public to participate in the political discourse.
-Moreover, CCS is an area that is not only related to technological innovations but also to the widely discussed issues of climate change and geoengineering as well.
-Both are attracting more and more attention from communication science scholars (Buck, 2013; Anshelm & Hansson, 2014; Nisbet, 2009).
+This might be related to system-specific differences within the national media landscape, as well as the diversity of scientific approaches in the relevant studies (Reich, 2010).
+Within this context, this study will focus on CCS (Carbon Capture and Storage) technology.

+The analysis of CCS media coverage in German print daily newspapers provides valuable insights and, because of its complex nature, requires scientific interpretation (Schneider, 2006) in order to enable members of the public to participate in the political discourse.
+Moreover, CCS is an area that is not only related to technological innovations (IEA, 2009; Oltra et al., 2010) but also to the widely discussed issues of climate change (Kalkuhl et al., 2015) and geoengineering (Anshelm & Hansson, 2014).
+Both are attracting more and more attention from scholars of communication science (Buck, 2013; Anshelm & Hansson, 2014; Nisbet, 2009).